 Her fame further increase when she married country star Blake Shelton,

 and Four the Record (2011) was duly hiped, despite containing

 The booming and polished sound of Platinum (2014) marked a significant

-change in musical attitude, but the potential was reflected only in the
+change in musical attitude, but the potential is reflected only in the

 pulsating jump-blues Little Red Wagon and in the swinging ragtime

-Gravity's a Bitch, both of which sound like parodies; but the center
+Gravity's a Bitch, both of which sound like parodies; while the center

 of mass clearly belongs to